Agricultural astrology

 Agricultural astrology, a type of electional astrology for gardening and for horticulture, advises scheduling the planting, cultivating and harvesting of crops based on moon phases and on astrological signs.
-Agricultural astrology is often referred to as "planting by the signs" because of its reliance on astrological signs for planting, cultivating and harvesting.
+Agricultural astrology, a pseudoscience, is often referred to as "planting by the signs" because of its reliance on astrological signs for planting, cultivating and harvesting.

 The Old Farmer's Almanac regularly features a "planting by the signs" section.

 History

 Agricultural astrology is one of the oldest forms of astrology.
 It was probably one of the first use humans made of lunar cycles.
 Evidence of its practice dates back thousands of years to the ancient peoples of the Nile and Euphrates River valleys.
 Farmers of these civilizations planted by the Moon's phase and its sign in the zodiac.
 There is a lack of scientific evidence proving the beneficial effects of astrological gardening.
 A few studies have been conducted, but "none of this has been conclusively proven or disproved by modern science".